TUDelft-MUDE/2024-files/content/GA_2_8/README.md

 You will evaluate the distribution of profit for the Ice Classic, generate a risk curve, then determine what an appropriate bet could be.

 Remember that the Ice Classic is betting game where you buy a ticket and guess the **minute** at which the ice in the Nenana River in Alaska breaks.
 Everyone with the winning ticket splits the prize money, which is typically around $300,000!
+Remember that each ticket costs $3.

 ## Overview of material